symforce-org/symforce/README.md

     return sf.V1((pose_b.t - pose_a.t).norm(epsilon=epsilon) - dist)
 ```

 Now we can create [`Factor`](https://symforce.org/api/symforce.opt.factor.html?highlight=factor#module-symforce.opt.factor) objects from the residual functions and a set of keys.
-The keys are named strings for the function arguments, which will be accessed by name from a [`Values`](https://symforce.org/api/symforce.values.values.html) class we later instantiate with numerical quantities.
+The keys are named strings for the function arguments, and are used to index into the `initial_values` we created above.

 ```python
 from symforce.opt.factor import Factor